simon-a-walton/pure-clean/README.md

 ## Features

+- Fully responsive
-User can see the company's location on embedded google map User can send a message via an embedded form React-Bootsrap used for the tabs in the Services page for better clarity of navigation CSS-in-JS used with Glamor plugin
+- User can see the company's location on embedded google map
+- User can send a message via an embedded form
+- React-Bootsrap used for the tabs in the Services page for better clarity of navigation
+- CSS-in-JS used with Glamor plugin

 ## Technologies Used

 ⚛ ReactJS
-👢React-Bootstrap
-💅Glamor
-☁️Cloudinary
+👢 React-Bootstrap
+💅 Glamor
+☁️ Cloudinary
 🎨 Figma